Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 Let some guy talk this way.

-And look at the way he gets what women look at the choices they have.
+And look at the way he gets with women.

-Tired of working, fine.
+Tired of working?

 Pull out.

-Don't like the stress, pull out of there.
+Don't like the stress?

-Don't like the competition, pull out of there.
+Pull out of there.

-Don't like the long hour, pull out of there.
+Don't like the long hour?

-This is an option that men traditionally have not had as the primary breadwinners, although with two income families, it's still not something an option that men have, but women still do, particularly if it's to stay home and raise the children.
+This is an option that men traditionally have not had as the primary breadwinners, although with two-income families, it's still not something an option that men have, but women still do, particularly if it's to stay home and raise the children.

-Antiquated, cliched, sarcastic, and I think it was another attempt to get people at war with each other, which is another purpose of that speech last night, pitting groups of Americans against each other and himself against as many enemies as he has, and the list is longer than any enemies list I have uh I have ever seen.
+And I think it was another attempt to get people at war with each other, which is another purpose of that speech last night, pitting groups of Americans against each other and himself against as many enemies as he has.

 We put a montage here of all the ways and times that he did it.